 If you have a teen, you’ve witnessed their strong need to be connected with their phones at all times.
-In fact, the Pew Research Center reports that 56 percent of teens feel anxiety, loneliness, and are generally upset when they don’t have immediate access to their cellphones.
-So what happens when you confiscate their phone, or if they just want to hide what they’re doing on the internet?
+In fact, the Pew Research Center reports that 56% of teens feel anxiety, loneliness, and are generally upset, when they don’t have immediate access to their cellphones.
+So what happens when you confiscate their phone, or they want to hide what they’re doing on the internet?

 Simple: Teens are using burner phones.

-“If the child is still posting, even after a phone has been taken away, then they are accessing their accounts via a different device, probably a friend’s phone or, even possibly, a burner,” says Diana Graber, the author of Raising Humans in a Digital World: Helping Kids Build a Healthy Relationship with Technology.
+“If the child is still posting, even after a phone has been taken away, then they’re accessing their accounts via a different device, probably a friend’s phone or, even possibly, a burner,” Diana Graber, the author of Raising Humans in a Digital World: Helping Kids Build a Healthy Relationship with Technology says.

 How Are Kids Getting Burner Phones?

 Also known as a “trap phone,” burner phones don’t only exist in action movies.
-In fact, they’re very easy to purchase at major department stores like Walmart, and through phone network stores like T-Mobile.
-Phones can be purchased in-store with no questions asked.
-Teens can choose between prepaid versions or pay-as-you-go phones.
+In fact, they’re easy to purchase — no questions asked — through major retailers like Walmart and phone network stores like T-Mobile.
+Teens can choose between prepaid or pay-as-you-go phones.

 For tech-savvy as teenagers, activating a disposable phone is simple.
-Turn it on, insert the SIM card, activate it online or by a toll-free number, and provide the required information like a pin and activation code.
+Turn it on, insert the SIM card, activate it online or by a toll-free number, then provide required information like a pin or activation code.

 How to Know if Your Child Has a Burner Phone

-As Graber tells Parentology, “Rather than trying to determine if your child has acquired a burner phone, it is more effective for parents to check in on their child’s social media accounts directly,” advises Graber.
-That said, if the teen is savvy enough to use a burner phone, they may have social media accounts you don’t know about.
+As Graber tells Parentology, “Rather than trying to determine if your child has acquired a burner phone, it’s more effective for parents to check in on their child’s social media accounts directly,” Graber advises.
+That said, if the teen is savvy enough to use a burner phone, they may have social media accounts about which you don’t know.

-Lisa Ringel, admin for San Diego Internet Crimes Against Children (SDICAC), recommends watching for behavior changes.
-“Look for signs such as your teen not asking for their phone back or not being very concerned about the consequence of no phone,” she tells Parentology.
+Lisa Ringel of San Diego Internet Crimes Against Children (SDICAC) recommends watching for behavior changes.
+“Look for signs such as your teen not asking for their phone back, or not being very concerned about the consequence of no phone,” she tells Parentology.
 “Although these don’t always indicate something else may be going on, they are red flags.”
-If you notice an unknown phone using your home wifi connection, that is another good indicator.
+One to look for — an unknown phone using your home Wifi connection.

 How to Stop Teens from Using Burner Phones

 Anyone with money can buy a cheap burner phone.
 And, since many teens have part-time jobs or an allowance, it’s difficult to stop them.
-Experts say that prevention is the key.
+Experts say prevention is key.

-As parenting expert Rachel Simmons told Good Morning America, the parent’s actions are the best lesson for kids.
+Last, but not least, model good behavior.
+As parenting expert Rachel Simmons told Good Morning America, parents’ actions are the best lessons for kids.
 “If we want our teenagers to use social media wisely, we have to use it wisely in front of them, too.”